czhou578/cifar/notes.md

 - Explosive loss: similar to the above, overflow is also much more likely with half precision.
 This is also managed by autocast() context.

+- One common error in any large deep learning model is the problem of underflowing gradients (i.e., your gradients are too small to take into account). float16 tensors often don't take into account extremely small variations.
+To prevent this, we can scale our gradients by some factor, so they aren't flushed to zero.

 **OneCycleLR**

 - prevents early gradient explosions with large models